openfheorg/openfhe-development/src/pke/examples/README.md

     ...........................................
 ```

-## Description of the CryptoContext parameters and their limitations
+## Description of the CryptoContext parameters and their restrictions
 Choosing the CryptoContext parameters is important for obtaining the best performance for your encrypted application, while maintaining the desired level of security.
 We strongly recommend that you specify the security level and have OpenFHE automatically select the other parameters, unless you are an expert in homomorphic encryption.
 If you would like to modify the parameters to understand how they affect noise growth and performance, we provide descriptions below.

 The default values for all the parameters can be found in [gen-cryptocontext-params-defaults.h](../include/scheme/gen-cryptocontext-params-defaults.h)

-If the set function is called for a parameter which is not available for the given scheme then an exception will be thrown at run-time.
+If the set function is called for a parameter which is not available for the given scheme, then an exception will be thrown at run-time.

 **PlaintextModulus ptModulus (BGV/BFV only)** - impacts noise growth and has to be set by user as it can not be zero.

-**uint32_t digitSize** - used in digit decomposition and impacts noise growth
+**uint32_t digitSize** - used in digit decomposition and impacts noise growth.

-**float standardDeviation** - error distribution parameter (recommended for advanced users), used for Gaussian error generation
+**float standardDeviation** - error distribution parameter (recommended for advanced users), used for Gaussian error generation.

 **SecretKeyDist secretKeyDist** - secret key distribution: GAUSSIAN, UNIFORM_TERNARY, etc.

-**uint32_t maxRelinSkDeg** - max relinearization degree of secret key polynomial (used for lazy relinearization)
+**uint32_t maxRelinSkDeg** - max relinearization degree of secret key polynomial (used for lazy relinearization).

 **KeySwitchTechnique ksTech**:  BV or HYBRID currently
 - For BV we do not have extra modulus, so the security depends on ciphertext modulus Q
 - For BV we need digitSize - digit size in digit decomposition
-- For HYBRID we do have extra modulus P, so the security depends on modulus P*Q
+- For HYBRID we do have an extra modulus P, so the security depends on modulus P*Q
 - For HYBRID we need numLargeDigits - number of digits in digit decomposition

-**ScalingTechnique scalTech (CKKS/BGV only)** - rescaling/modulus switching technique FLEXIBLEAUTOEXT, FIXEDMANUAL, FLEXIBLEAUTO, etc. NORESCALE is not allowed. see https://eprint.iacr.org/2022/915 for additional details.
+**ScalingTechnique scalTech (CKKS/BGV only)** - rescaling/modulus switching technique: FIXEDMANUAL, FIXEDAUTO, FLEXIBLEAUTO, FLEXIBLEAUTOEXT.
+NORESCALE is not allowed (used for BFV internally). see https://eprint.iacr.org/2022/915 for additional details.

-**uint32_t batchSize** - max batch size of messages to be packed in encoding (number of slots)
+**uint32_t batchSize** - max batch size of messages to be packed in encoding (number of slots).

-**ProxyReEncryptionMode PREMode** - PRE security mode IND-CPA, FIXED_NOISE_HRA, etc. NOISE_FLOODING_HRA supported only in BGV for scalTech=FIXEDMANUAL
+**ProxyReEncryptionMode PREMode** - PRE security mode IND-CPA, FIXED_NOISE_HRA.
+NOISE_FLOODING_HRA supported only in BGV for scaleTech=FIXEDMANUAL.

 **MultipartyMode multipartyMode (BFV/BGV only)** - multiparty security mode.
 The NOISE_FLOODING_MULTIPARTY mode adds extra noise and gives enhanced security compared to the FIXED_NOISE_MULTIPARTY mode.
-Can't set it for CKKS, but FIXED_NOISE_MULTIPARTY is used for CKKS internally
+Not available for CKKS, but FIXED_NOISE_MULTIPARTY is used for CKKS internally

-**DecryptionNoiseMode decryptionNoiseMode (CKKS only)** - NOISE_FLOODING_DECRYPT mode is more secure than FIXED_NOISE_DECRYPT, but it requires executing all computations twice
+**DecryptionNoiseMode decryptionNoiseMode (CKKS only)** - NOISE_FLOODING_DECRYPT mode is more secure (provable secure) than FIXED_NOISE_DECRYPT, but it requires executing all computations twice.

 **ExecutionMode executionMode (CKKS only)** - The execution mode is only used in NOISE_FLOODING_DECRYPT mode:
-- EXEC_NOISE_ESTIMATION - we estimate the noise we need to add to the actual computation to guarantee good security
+- EXEC_NOISE_ESTIMATION - we estimate the noise we need to add to the actual computation to guarantee good security.
-- EXEC_EVALUATION - we input our noise estimate and perform the desired secure encrypted computation
+- EXEC_EVALUATION - we input our noise estimate and perform the desired secure encrypted computation.
-- Can't set it for BGV/BFV, but EXEC_EVALUATION is used for these schemes internally
+- Although not available for BGV/BFV, EXEC_EVALUATION is used for these schemes internally.

 **double noiseEstimate (CKKS only)** - This estimate is obtained from running the computation in EXEC_NOISE_ESTIMATION mode.
-It is only used in NOISE_FLOODING_DECRYPT mode
+It is only used in the NOISE_FLOODING_DECRYPT mode.

-**double desiredPrecision (CKKS only)** - desired precision for 128-bit.
-We use this value in NOISE_FLOODING_DECRYPT mode to determine the scaling factor
+**double desiredPrecision (CKKS only)** - desired precision for 128-bit CKKS.
+We use this value in NOISE_FLOODING_DECRYPT mode to determine the scaling factor.

 **uint32_t statisticalSecurity (BGV/CKKS only)** - statistical security of CKKS in NOISE_FLOODING_DECRYPT mode.
 This is the bound on the probability of success that any adversary can have.
 Specifically, they have a probability of success of at most 2^(-statisticalSecurity).
-Used for BGV when PREMode=NOISE_FLOODING_HRA and for CKKS when multipartyMode=NOISE_FLOODING_MULTIPARTY
+Used for BGV when PREMode=NOISE_FLOODING_HRA and for CKKS when multipartyMode=NOISE_FLOODING_MULTIPARTY.

 **uint32_t numAdversarialQueries (BGV/CKKS only)** - this is the number of adversarial queries a user is expecting for their application, which we use to ensure security of CKKS in NOISE_FLOODING_DECRYPT mode.
-Used for BGV when PREMode=NOISE_FLOODING_HRA and for CKKS when multipartyMode=NOISE_FLOODING_MULTIPARTY
+Used for BGV when PREMode=NOISE_FLOODING_HRA and for CKKS when multipartyMode=NOISE_FLOODING_MULTIPARTY.

-**uint32_t thresholdNumOfParties (BGV/BFV only)** - number of parties in a threshold application, which is used for bound on the joint secret key
+**uint32_t thresholdNumOfParties (BGV/BFV only)** - number of parties in a threshold application, which is used for the bound on the joint secret key.

 **uint32_t firstModSize (CKKS/BGV only) and uint32_t scalingModSize** - are used to calculate ciphertext modulus.
 The ciphertext modulus should be seen as: Q = q_0 * q_1 * ... * q_n * q':
 - q_0 is first prime, and it's number of bits is firstModSize